What is the km/h to m/s Converter?

 Divide by 3.6.
 A shortcut: divide by 4 then add 10%.
 For example, 100 km/h ÷ 4 = 25, plus 10% = 27.5 m/s (actual: 27.78 m/s).

-Why is the kinetic energy formula v²?
+Why is the kinetic energy formula based on v²?

 Kinetic energy (KE = ½mv²) increases with the square of velocity.
-This means doubling your speed quadruples your kinetic energy—a critical safety concept for vehicles.
+This means doubling your speed quadruples your kinetic energy — a critical safety concept for vehicles.

 What is 120 km/h in m/s?